From A Wiki of Ice and Fire

 - Victarion Greyjoy comes next with Nute the Barber, Ralf the Limper and Red Ralf Stonehouse as his champions.
 He is well received and his gifts of gold, silver and gems add to his supporters.

 - Asha Greyjoy comes next with Qarl the Maid, Tristifer Botley and Ser Harras Harlaw as her champions.
 She does better than anyone expected.
 Unlike the rest, her gifts are cobblestones, pinecones and turnips.
 She shows the ironborn these gifts to demonstrate that this is what they have won so far by fighting the North, losing fathers and sons for these "treasures".
 She offers them a chance for land, peace and victory.
-She wins much support, but many more support Victarion and it looks like there is about to be a riot between the followers of these two claimants until the the dragon horn is sounded.
+She wins much support, but many more support Victarion and it looks like there is about to be a riot between their followers.

 - Euron Greyjoy has one of his men, Cragorn, blow the dragon horn, which silences the fighting.
 Euron then steps forward and claims the horn they heard can bind dragons to his will, and that he knows where to locate three of the creatures.
 He promises to use them so the ironborn can conquer all of Westeros.
 His men then pour forward his gifts, a wealth of treasure.
 Euron is elected the new Iron King.